Angus Clark

 Exoskeletons and prosthetics, both medical applications of robotics, are challenged with the comparison to existing, or pre-existing capability provided by human limbs, be it arms, hands, or legs.
 Thus, they have a significant challenge to overcome, however any and all progress made is an improvement upon the loss of a limb or capability.
 Like bio-inspired robotics, we must look towards the exact properties of the human body, and attempt to replicate those in robotics, at the same time as providing an aesthetically pleasing device similar in form, function, weight, and feel to our own body.
 Taking this one step further, exoskeletons aim to improve upon our own human limitations, increasing our strength, providing safety in joint limitations, and increasing our stamina.

-A Continuum Manipulator for Open-Source Surgical Robotics Research and Shared Development A Scalable Variable Stiffness Revolute Joint Based on Layer Jamming for Robotic Exoskeletons Olympic: a modular, tendon-driven prosthetic hand with novel finger and wrist coupling mechanisms
+A Scalable Variable Stiffness Revolute Joint Based on Layer Jamming for Robotic Exoskeletons Olympic: a modular, tendon-driven prosthetic hand with novel finger and wrist coupling mechanisms Instinctive real-time SEMG-based control of prosthetic hand with reduced data acquisition and embedded deep learning training Virtual reality pre-prosthetic hand training with physics simulation and robotic force interaction

 Angus Clark 2021 IJRR Publication Systematic